Editor’s note: This React inline editable UI tutorial was last updated on 30 March 2021.

 // App.js - Input editable UI import React, { useState } from "react"; import Editable from "./Editable"; function App() { // State for the input const [task, setTask] = useState(""); /* Enclose the input element as the children to the Editable component to make it as inline editable. */ return ( <Editable text={task} placeholder="Write a task name" type="input" > <input type="text" name="task" placeholder="Write a task name" value={task} onChange={e => setTask(e.target.value)} /> </Editable> ); } export default App;

-Here we enclosed input
+In the code above, we enclosed input

-inside the Editable
+inside of the Editable

 component.
 You can enclose any custom form component to make it an editable UI.

-This is a pretty simple example.
-If you want to create a more complex example for editable UI you can create Higher order components
+This example is pretty simple.
+If you want to create a more complex example for an editable UI, you can create higher order components or custom Hooks to manage all of the states outside the editable component.

 Let’s see how the editable component works for a textarea